stac-utils/pystac/docs/contributing.rst

 PySTAC uses `asv <https://asv.readthedocs.io>`_ for benchmarking.
 Benchmarks are defined in the ``./benchmarks`` directory.
 Due to the inherent uncertainty in the environment of Github workflow runners, benchmarks are not executed in CI.
-If your changes may affect performance, we recommend checking your benchmarks locally using the provided script:
+If your changes may affect performance, use the provided script to run the benchmark suite locally.
+This script will compare your current ``HEAD`` with the **main** branch and report any improvements or regressions.

 .. code-block:: bash